 If the manufacturer has a website, any safety and performance information relevant to the user should also be available in an official EU language(s) and kept up to date there.
 It is worth noting that electronic instructions for use must also meet the requirements specified in this Article.

-This provision also addresses the question of comprehensibility.
+Article 10(11) also addresses the question of comprehensibility.
 It further specifies that the information needs to be presented in a way that is readily understood by the intended user.
 Consequently, the language used has to be adjusted to the level of technical knowledge, experience, and training reasonably expected from the professional user and the lay user, respectively.

 Language requirements for product information and the implant card for implantable medical devices